ShadyChars/Bibcite/README.md

 ### Custom styles and templates

-Bibcite has a large number of built-in <abbr>CSL</abbr> styles, all taken from the [official repository of <abbr>CSL</abbr> styles](https://github.com/citation-style-language/styles/).
+Bibcite-CSL has a large number of built-in <abbr>CSL</abbr> styles, all taken from the [official repository of <abbr>CSL</abbr> styles](https://github.com/citation-style-language/styles/).
 These are available via autocomplete from the 'Settings' page.
-Additionally, Bibcite comes with a limited set of Twig templates:
+Additionally, Bibcite-CSL comes with a limited set of Twig templates:

 * `bibtex-unordered-list` is intended to render `[bibtex]` bibliographies as simple unordered lists
 * `bibcite-numbered-note` and `bibshow-definition-list` are intended to be used together to present `[bibtex]` and `[bibshow]` shortcodes as numbered notes pointing to a numbered bibliography